WondaMegapon/Refightilization/Refightilization/README.md

 # Contact

-If you've got *any* feedback or advice, feel free to reach out via Discord.
-You can find me at `Wonda#2183` in the modding server.
+If you've got *any* problems or suggestions, feel free to leave an issue on the [Github](https://github.com/WondaMegapon/Refightilization/issues).

+You can also find me on Discord at `Wonda#2183` in the modding server.

 # Credits